AlexanderOtavka/aro/README.md

 # aro

+> Maintained by Zander Otavka &lt;otavkaal@grinnell.edu&gt;

 The aro compiler.

 ## Building and Running

-Running `make` will create a docker image named `aro` with the compiled binary. `make docker-run args="foo bar"` will build and run the docker image, passing `foo` and `bar` as arguments to the aro executable. `make docker-test` will run all unit tests in the docker container.
+Running `make` will use cargo to create an optimized executable named `aro`.
+`make docker-run args="foo bar"` will build and run the docker image, passing `foo` and `bar` as arguments to the aro executable. `make docker-test` will run all unit tests inside the docker container.

+## Changelog